 About half way to the fever village there is a flat stone on the ground.
 Other stories say that when the "fever" (probably the plague) was brought to Solumh by a sailor, the infected were sent to the fever village to keep them away from the healthy.
 The healthy villagers put food on to this stone, which was then picked up by the inhabitants of the fever village.
 They knew when the food wasn't picked up that they had all perished.

-Bhein Solumh is the third highest peak on Islay, and from the top there is a wonderful 360 view of the island, and of the three lochs on Callumkill – Loch Solumh, Loch Uegeadail and Loch.
+Bhein Solumh is the third highest peak on Islay, and from the top there is a wonderful 360 view of the island and of the two Solumh Lochs and Loch Uigeadail.

-There are a hugh number of ancient National Monuments and Scottish Sites on Callumkill, perhaps the most significant of which is a chambered cairn.
-It is about 29m long and 10 m wide and is at the northwest of the estate.
+There are about 27 ancient National Monuments and Scottish Sites on Callumkill in total.
+Perhaps the most significant is a chambered cairn.
+It is about 29m long and 10 m wide and located at the northwest of the estate.